15 Classic least squares

 # dev_y - (dev_reg + dev_disp)

-The decomposition of the deviance of \(\mathbf{y}\) holds true also with respect to the correspondents degrees of freedom.
+The decomposition of the deviance of \(\mathbf{y}\) also holds with respect to the corresponding degrees of freedom.

 Deviance Degrees of freedom Variance